hashicorp/vault-client-go/docs/Auth.md

 		log.Fatal(err)
 	}

 	roleTag := "roleTag_example" // string | Role tag to be deny listed.
 The tag can be supplied as-is.
 In order to avoid any encoding problems, it can be base64 encoded.

-    resp, err := client.Auth.PostAuthAwsRoletagBlacklistRoleTag(context.Background(), roleTag).Execute()
+	resp, err := client.Auth.PostAuthAwsRoletagBlacklistRoleTag(context.Background(), roleTag)
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `Auth.PostAuthAwsRoletagBlacklistRoleTag``: %v\n", err)
-        fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
+		log.Fatal(err)
     }
+	defer resp.Body.Close()

+	io.Copy(os.Stdout, resp.Body)
 }
 ```